expectedparrot/edsl/docs/api_keys.rst

 API Keys
 ========
-API keys are required to access the services of large language models (LLMs) such as OpenAI's GPTs, Google's Gemini, Anthropic's Claude, Llama 2 and others.
+API keys are required to access the services of large language models (LLMs) such as OpenAI's GPTs, Google's Gemini, Anthropic's Claude, Llama 2, Groq and others.

 To access LLMs using EDSL you can either use remote inference or local inference.